Basilideans: Abrasax

 The two fullest accounts, those of Irenaeus and Epiphanius, add by way of appendix another particular of the antecedent mythology; a short notice on the same subject being likewise inserted parenthetically by Hippolytus.
 The supreme power and source of being above all principalities and powers and angels (such is evidently the reference of Epiphanius's αὐτῶν: Irenaeus substitutes "heavens," which in this connexion comes to much the same thing) is Abrasax, the Greek letters of whose name added together as numerals make up 365, the number of the heavens; whence, they apparently said, the year has 365 days, and the human body 365 members.
 This supreme Power they called "the Cause" and "the First Archetype," while they treated as a last or weakest product this present world as the work of the last Archon.
 It is evident from these particulars that Abrasax was the name of the first of the 365 Archons, and accordingly stood below Sophia and Dynamis and their progenitors; but his position is not expressly stated, so that the writer of the supplement to Tertullian had some excuse for confusing him with "the Supreme God."

 Precepts

 On these doctrines, various precepts are said by the Basilidians' opponents to have been founded.

 Antinomianism

-When Philaster (doubtless after Hippolytus) tells us in his first sentence about Basilides that "he violated the laws of Christian truth by making an outward show and discourse concerning the Law and the Prophets and the Apostles, but believing otherwise," the reference is probably revealing an antinomian sentiment among the Basilidians.
+Philaster, likely drawing on Hippolytus, writes that Basilides "violated the laws of Christian truth by making an outward show and discourse concerning the Law and the Prophets and the Apostles, but believing otherwise."
+The 1913 Catholic Encyclopedia interprets this as indicating an antinomian sentiment among the Basilidians.

 The Basilidians considered themselves to be no longer Jews, and to have become more than Christians.
 Repudiation of martyrdom was naturally accompanied by indiscriminate use of things offered to idols.
 And from there the principle of indifference is said to have been carried so far as to sanction promiscuous immorality.